dvillalba00/Pavement-Crack-Detection/README.md

 - Classification of different sizes and types of cracks

 ## Code

-### IMPORTANT: Do not run any of these scripts outside of the `src/` directory.
-All of these scripts currently use relative paths.
-This will be fixed in the future.
+* `createPaths` from `CreatePaths.py`: Create all of the folders that are passed in as a list of strings.

-`LoadImage.py`: Loads in an image and cuts it into equally sized squares.
-To run this code, you need to have a `data\` folder containing the image file.
+* `loadImage` from `LoadImage.py`: Loads in an image and cuts it into roughly equally sized rectangles depending on the **DIVIDE_X** and **DIVIDE_Y** global variables.
+This returns a dictionary of cut images where the key is a tuple representing the location of the image from the original.

-`SaveCutImages.py`: Takes the image dictionary loaded in by `LoadImage.py` and saves each cut to its own .tif file.
-To run this code, you need to have a `results\` folder.
+  * `saveCutImages` from `SaveCutImages.py`: Takes the image dictionary created by the loadImage function from `LoadImage.py` and saves each cut image to its own .tif file.

+* `thresholdCutImages` from `ThresholdCutImages.py`: Takes in the dictionary of cut images and a thresholding function.
+It thresholds each image and applies that threshold to each image.
+Returns a dictionary of thresholded images with the same keys as **cut_img_dict**.

+  * `saveThresholdedImages` from `SaveThresholdedImages.py`: Takes in the dictionary thresholded images created by `thresholdCutImages`.
+It then saves each thresholded image to its own .tif file.